Have you just gotten accepted to teach English in Spain as part of the auxiliares de conversación program?

-This is a hard question to answer because it varies so much based on the teacher that you’re assisting.
-Some really know what they’re doing, and will give you smaller groups of more advanced students to chat and do more advanced activities with.
-This is where I think having a native speaker does matter.
-In reality though, most of what you’ll be doing will be helping kids fill out worksheets.
-Or grade tests (though technically you’re not “supposed” to be doing this), or watching movies with students (this especially happens before Spanish holiday breaks like Christmas and summer).
-Around American holidays, you’ll definitely be sharing those traditions with classes, probably in PowerPoints with photos of you in embarrassing Halloween costumes.
+In many cases though, you’ll find yourself helping kids fill out worksheets, grading tests (though technically you’re not “supposed” to be doing this), or watching movies with students (this especially happens before Spanish holiday breaks like Christmas and summer).
+Around American holidays, you’ll definitely be sharing those traditions with classes, probably in PowerPoints with photos of you in embarrassing Halloween costumes (mostly Sam did this).
 Bring in and show pictures of your family, friends, celebrating holidays or American events like prom – they’ll love it.

-Teaching as an auxiliar is unpredictable.
+Basically, teaching as an auxiliar is unpredictable.
 It’s a good idea to have to go-to, quick activities for all levels in your back pocket, as you never know when the main teacher won’t be there and you need to teach something.
 For an idea of what your first couple days might be like, head over to my old blog, The Road Goes Forever On, which I started when I first moved to Spain two years ago.

 How am I supposed to find an apartment in Spain before I get there?

 Even worse, do not send money.
-You’d think this would be common sense, but apparently not.
+You’d think this would be common sense, but apparently it’s not.
 People still do this.
 An apartment might sound amazing on paper when in reality it’s a shithole.
-And while it might seem terrifying to move to a foreign country without a permanent place to live, it’d be way worse to arrive at your new apartment and realize it’s awful, and then have to find a new place.
+And while it might seem terrifying to move to a foreign country without a permanent place to live, it’d be way worse to arrive at your new apartment, realize it’s awful, and then have to find a new place.

 In March, I ended up moving to be in a cooler neighborhood with Spanish roommates my age.
-The first neighborhood I lived in was nice but it was all families and older people, further from the center than I wanted to be, and while the teacher I lived with was incredibly nice and lovely, it didn’t feel like my space at all.
+The first neighborhood I lived in was nice, but it was all families and older people, further from the center than I wanted to be, and while the teacher I lived with was incredibly nice and lovely, it didn’t feel like my space at all.
 Most people I knew moved a few months in, as they got to know the city and what they wanted.

 For finding my second piso (apartment), I used Idealista, but other people had luck with Easypiso.
 I got really lucky because the apartment I ended up with was one of the first apartments I looked at.
 I clicked well with the other girls and it was in a great neighborhood, right on a plaza.
 And all for 270 euros a month!
 (This was in 2014 and those days are over.
 Now the same room would probably go for 400-550).

 Search Facebook using “pisos + your city” to find targeted groups.
 When looking for apartments, make sure to ask about gastos (expenses: gas, electricity, heat, etc) and what is included and what isn’t.
 Also, don’t waste your time looking at rooms that aren’t ambuelado (furnished).
 You really don’t want to deal with buying furniture and then selling it all when you leave.
 It seemed way more common to me that rooms in Spain were furnished though, so it shouldn’t be a problem.

-How do I make friends?
+How do I make friends in Spain?

 Yep, it can be pretty damn scary to move to a completely foreign country where you know not a single soul.
 Making new friends is terrifying for us introverts of the world even in our home countries.

 Intercambios can be held in bars, or you can meet someone one-on-one for more dedicated conversation practice.
-Sadly, the bar hosting my favorite language exchange/pub quiz, Pequeños Placeres, closed last December!
+Sadly, the bar hosting my favorite language exchange/pub quiz, Pequeños Placeres, closed in 2016.
 I had some great times and met fantastic people there with whom I remain friends to this day, despite the fact that none of us even live in Madrid anymore.
 To find other language exchanges check out LingoBongo.com, meetup.com or even couchsurfing.com.

 I wish I had done more of the hobbies I do at home, as I think I’d have met more cool people that way.
 I was still too nervous of my Spanish abilities when I first got there.
 Learn from mistakes and find the thing you love in your new Spanish city.